UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 // ...
 ```

 The above code uses the default `LdapUser` and `LdapGroup` objects from the library, which provides the most commonly used user claims.
-If you need additional claims or differently mapped claims, you can create your own user class either by inheriting from `LdapUserBase` and [customising its behaviour](#customising-the-user-object) or by providing your own object with a matching implementation of `ILdapMapper`.
+If you need additional claims or differently mapped claims, you can create your own user class either by inheriting from `LdapUserBase` and [customising its behaviour](#customising-the-user-object).
 The configuration would look like the following in this case:

 ```C#
 using Visus.DirectoryAuthentication;